 - Research across major private and public sector companies to establish the current situation, barriers, enablers and appetite for change.

 - Data collection and cleansing to create a model of the economy, current supply chains and national employment.

 - Global research and analysis of policy instruments, strategies and World Trade Organisation regulations.

 - Analysis of the effectiveness of Saudi Arabia’s local content laws and regulations.

-Efficio created a clear strategy designed to deliver a transformative improvement in local content and numerous jobs for Saudi nationals, adding billions in value to the Saudi economy in long-term sustainable benefits.
+Efficio created a clear strategy designed to deliver a transformative improvement in local content in The Middle East and numerous jobs for Saudi nationals, adding billions in value to the Saudi economy in long-term sustainable benefits.
 The recommended changes will ensure national manufacturing and employment is prioritised in Saudi Arabia’s procurement regulations, developing a long-term sustainable supply base to support future prosperity.

 Saleh Agili, Kingdom of Saudi Arabia Local Content Project Director, said: “Efficio’s ability to manage large volumes of economic data was impressive, as was their work ethic and commitment to the task.
 The recommendations have been well received at the highest levels of government, and will help shape future economic policy.”